marioroy/mandelbrot-python/README.md

 9)  set scroll factor to 0.9x width or height
 0)  set scroll factor to 1.0x width or height
 ```

+# Demo Folder

+The demo folder contains non-parallel demonstrations for creating the
+Mandelbrot Set, apply Anti-Aliasing, Gaussian Blur, and Unsharp Mask
+via a step-by-step approach.

 # Acknowledgements